Greatbatch reported mixed third-quarter 2014 results. Although

 businesses are now divided into Greatbatch Medical and QiG.

-first half of 2014) includes the former Implantable Medical and
+first nine months of 2014) includes the former Implantable Medical

-devices and components for the cardiac, neuromodulation, vascular
+medical devices and components for the cardiac, neuromodulation,

-and orthopaedic markets.
-It offers complete medical devices
+vascular and orthopaedic markets.
+It offers complete medical

-implantable medical devices as well as value-added assembly and
+components for implantable medical devices as well as value-added

-design engineering services for its component products.
-Examples of
+assembly and design engineering services for its component

-The smaller Electrochem buisness designs and manufactures total
+The smaller Electrochem business designs and manufactures total

 power solution for critical applications with market-leading